brandnewstring/gomoku_alphazero/README.md

 ## Current Model Status

-The current model has been trained for 160 hours on an 11x11 Gomoku board.
+The 11x11 model was trained for 160 hours for ~1000 iteration based on the very first version.

+The 13x13 model was trained for 47 hours for 730 iterations due to the accerlation of the new version of code.

 ## Future Plans
 Will continuing optimize the program and train model for larger board.